rc2dev/pifi-radio/README.md

          "Radio 2": "https://example.com/radio"
     }

-If you want to arrange the stations in categories, add a pair with the category name as the key and empty value, as in:
+If you want to arrange the stations in categories, add a pair with the category name as the key and empty value, as shown below.
+This will add the headers "Talk radio" and "Classical" above each group of stations, [such as "España" in the demo](#demo).

     {
          "Talk radio": "",